 - who have differentiated support in lessons following strategies implemented by their class teachers;

 - who are a cause for concern for other reasons;

 The context sheet is a live document, updated as required.
 Staff are informed when changes are made, and every member of staff has a personalised context sheet for each of their classes.
 This will contain the over-arching strategies recommended for each student as well as personalised, subject specific strategies detailing how each teacher will implement the support in their classroom.

-Education Health and Care Plan (EHCP): Where the school has done everything it can to identify, assess and meet the needs of the child, and they are still not making the expected progress, the school or parents may consider requesting an Education, Health and Care assessment.
+Education Health and Care Plan (EHCP): Where the school has done everything it can to identify, assess and meet the needs of the student, and they are still not making the expected progress, the school or parents may consider requesting an Education, Health and Care assessment.

 The process for requesting an EHCP in Kent can be found on the Council’s Local Offer website: http://www.kent.gov.uk/education- and-children/special-educational-needs

 Education Health and Care Plans are issued by the Local Authority where necessary and are used by the school to plan SEN provision for students with more complex needs.

 The EHCP includes:

 - A detailed profile of the student, their strengths and aspirations for the future